GuildOfWeavers/AirScript/README.md

 ```

 #### Vectors
 Scalars can be aggregated into vectors (a vector is just a 1-dimensional array).
 You can define a vector by putting a comma-separated list of scalars between square brackets.
+All register banks are also vectors.
 A name of a vector variable can include upper-case letters, numbers, and underscores (and must start with a letter).
 Here are a few examples:
 ```
 V0 <- [1, 2];
 FOO <- [$r0, $r1];